 Pine Bluff is in a unique position within the region and nationally because of the continual decline in property values and lack of market conditions that could sustain new development.
-Pine Bluff is not the only community that is dealing with these issues but the combination of state, county, and local regulations prevent the "state" or any other organized governmental entity from seizing private property without just compensation.
+Pine Bluff is not the only community that is dealing with these issues but the combination of state, county, and local regulations prevent the "state" or any other organized governmental entity from seizing private property without just compensation paid to the owner, legal authorization for the taking, and an observance of procedural due process.
 This is an important aspect of the American Dream, not only because the potential for home ownership has been the first rung on the ladder to generational wealth, but because the security afforded to property owners is uniquely enshrined in the laws that form the backbone of our society.